 Healthy cilia, tiny hair like organelles, play a critical role in pulmonary health since they clean your lungs by sweeping out debris, mucus, and other pollutants.
 While lung improvement is felt anywhere between two weeks and three months after quitting smoking, lung cilia need one to nine months to repair.

-There is no magic pill.
+There is no magic pill for lungs cleaning treatment.
 Healing your lungs after quitting smoking will take time.
 It is normal to feel chest discomfort, cravings, coughing, and mucus build-up on your road to being smoke-free.
 But there are some ways to give your lungs the best chance at making a healthy recovery.

 Are There Natural Ways to Clean Your Lungs After Quitting Smoking?